TheLegion007/TheLegion007/README.md

 - 👋 Hi, I’m @TheLegion007
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning javascript + react
+- 🌱 I’m currently learning javascript + bootstrap.
-- 💞️ I’m looking to collaborate on any new idea.
+- 💚 I’m looking to collaborate on any new idea.
 - 📫 How to reach me manisksing@gmail.com

 <!---